Want more clean energy? Contact your legislator.

 In Minnesota, racial and ethnic minorities make up 34.7 percent of clean energy employees, and women are 27.2 percent of the clean jobs workforce.

 Currently, 11.7 percent of clean energy jobs are filled by veterans.
 By comparison, 6 percent of all workers nationwide are veterans.
 The large ratio of veterans transitioning to clean energy jobs is the result of the U.S. Department of Defense's long-standing commitment to investing in renewable energy, energy efficiency and training programs that prepare veterans for private-sector employment in industries like solar.

 At the state level, companies have cited Minnesota’s Renewable Energy Standard (RES), and Energy Efficiency Resource Standard (EERS) as policies that provide market certainty for renewable energy generation and energy efficiency investments and projects.

-At the federal level, the potential expiration of the 179D Commercial Building Energy Efficiency Tax Deduction, the U.S. EPA’s attempt to roll back fuel economy standards in the auto industry, and the anticipation of a tariff levied on solar panels created general market uncertainty for many clean energy businesses in the Midwest in the past year.
+At the federal level, the potential expiration of the 179D Commercial Building Energy Efficiency Tax Deduction, the U.S. EPA’s attempt to roll back fuel economy standards in the auto industry, and supply chain impacts from global trade wars have led to general market uncertainty for some clean energy businesses in the Midwest.